What Researchers Did

 What They Found

 The patient became unresponsive with intracranial air visible on CT during a platelet transfusion.
-Within 10 minutes of starting hyperbaric treatment she regained alertness; a follow-up CT the next day showed resolution of intracranial air with only small areas of ischemia.
+Within 10 minutes of starting hyperbaric treatment she regained alertness; a follow-up CT the next day showed resolution of intracranial air with only small areas of ischaemia.
 By day five her neurological exam was entirely normal.

 Canadian Relevance